apache/incubator-kie-kogito-runtimes/README.txt

     * Click tree *Configure generated code and comments*, tree item *Comments*, tree item *types*.

-    * Remove *@author Your Name* line.
+    * Remove the line *@author Your Name*.

         * We do not accept `@author` lines in source files, see FAQ below.

-    * Remove the entire javadoc as automatically templated date is meaningless.
+    * Remove the entire javadoc as automatically templated data is meaningless.

 * Set the correct license header